ourworldventures/ourworld_books_OLD/content/ow_znz_feasibility/feasibility_tax.md

 - No minimum stay is required to claim benefits
 - Business investors wanting to invest in venturessuch as restaurants, bars, watersports and retail operations will receive similar benefits as real estate investors through approved “Strategic Investment” projects only.

-## Here is a list of new tax and residency benefits for business investors:
+## New tax and residency benefits for business investors:

 - Foreign ownership is allowed
 - No business licence fees for the first three months